pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 The pretix integration with GetYourGuide overwrites the price settings within GetYourGuide.
 The prices you define for categories on the GetYourGuide website will **not** apply.
-In order to set the price for a product you want to sell via GetYourGuide, edit the product and open the :btn:Price: tab.
+In order to set the price for a product you want to sell via GetYourGuide, edit the product in pretix.
-Enter the intended price under "Default price".
+Open the :btn:Price: tab and under "Default price", enter the intended price.

 Just like with any other product, you also have to add the tickets you intend to sell via GetYourGuide to a quota in pretix before they become available in your shop.
-If you want to learn more on how to handle categories in pretix, refer to the section on [categories](../products.md#creating-and-editing-categories).

 ### Connecting to GetYourGuide